mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!